As a grower, one of the most crucial things to get right when growing weed plants is how much water they need.

 But how much water do they actually need?

-Well, the amount of water required by your cannabis plants depends on various factors, like the size of the plant, the size of the container, the environmental conditions, the strain, the growing medium, VPD, C02, and if the environment is optimal for the plant's health.
+Well, the amount of water required by your cannabis plants depends on various factors, like the size of the plant, the size of the container, the environmental conditions, the strain, the growing medium, VPD, C02, and if the environment and humidity is optimal for the plant's health.

 What should my watering frequency be?